jbiatek/BSGRulebook/rulebook.md

 ### Crisis card resolution

 1. Draw Crisis card
-1. Reveal Crisis card and read it
+2. Reveal Crisis card and read it
    - Starbuck's "Secret Destiny" takes place before Baltar's "Delusional Intuition" (Baltar's text should really say "after revealing")
-1. Resolve "Player Chooses" event, if any
+3. Resolve "[Someone] Chooses" event, if any
    - Lee Adama's "Choose a Different Path" adds a new choice that *may* be chosen
     - Helo’s "Moral Compass" forces a specific choice that *must* be chosen
-1. Follow the Skill Check procedure if a Skill Check has been chosen
+4. Follow the Skill Check procedure if a Skill Check has been chosen

+When resolving a result with multiple Cylon activations, resolve them in left to right order.

-When making a "Player Chooses" decision, unless specifically stated otherwise a player may select which box gets resolved even if they know that they will not be able to actually fulfill that option.
+When making a "[Someone] Chooses" decision, unless specifically stated otherwise a player may select which box gets resolved even if they know that they will not be able to actually fulfill that option.
 For example, if the choice is between "lose 1 morale" and "the President discards 5 Skill cards", the second option can be chosen even if the President has no Skill cards.

-While resolving a choice, if directed to choose a player to move to the Brig or Sickbay, a player must be chosen who can actually be moved to that location if possible (in other words, not players who are already there, players with restricted movement, or revealed Cylons).
-If, however, the effect does not provide a choice, like "Send the President to Sickbay", and that character cannot be moved there, nothing happens.
+While resolving the selected choice, if directed to choose a player to move to the Brig or Sickbay, the selected player cannot be one who is already there or one that is forbidden from moving to that location, including Cylon players, a stranded Helo, or players in the Brig.
+If no player is capable of being moved as directed, nothing happens.

-When resolving a result with multiple Cylon activations, resolve them in left to right order.
+If, however, the effect does not provide a choice of player to move, like "Send the President to Sickbay", and that player cannot be moved or is already there, the resolution is that nothing happens.

 ### Super Crisis Cards

-Super Crisis cards are resolved like Crisis cards but they are not Crisis cards, so any ability that states that it affects Crisis cards does not apply.
-They are also immune to character abilities that affect Skill Checks.
+Resolve Super Crisis cards using the same procedure as Crisis cards.
+Abilities that apply to Crisis cards do not apply to Super Crisis cards.
+Super Crisis cards are also immune to all character abilities affecting Skill checks.

 ### Skill Check resolution

-1. The Skill check begins
+1. The Skill check begins.
     - Resolve any abilities that cause the entire check to pass or fail without any attempt required, such as "Political Prowess" or Boomer's "Mysterious Intuition"
-2. The "pre-card" abilities can now occur, with the exact order chosen by the current player
+2. The "pre-card" abilities can now occur, with the exact order chosen by the current player.
     - This includes abilities with text that says:
         - "before making a skill check"
         - "before cards are added to a Skill check"